 “If you have any other concerns, I’d really appreciate you sharing them with me as we are constantly aiming to refine and improve our service.”

-3. Overcoming Objections: Fear of Change
+Objection #3: Fear of Change

-Response: “Let me share with you a like-for-like comparison between our solution and XYZ so that you can see for yourself how we match-up.”
+Response: “Let me share with you a like-for-like comparison between our solution and XYZ so that you can see for yourself how we match up.”

-Example: “Thanks for your call but we already have an XYZ solution in place”.
+Example: “Thanks for your call, but we already have an XYZ solution in place.”

-Response: “At this point, we aren’t suggesting you change supplier.
-We’d just like the opportunity to show you how we are different and how we have provided additional value to our customers”.
+Response: “Thanks for being upfront and letting me know.
+At this point, we aren’t suggesting you change your supplier.
+We’d just like the opportunity to show you how we are different and how we have provided additional value to our customers.”

 It’s essential to recognize that your prospective customers do not want to fix things that aren’t broken.
 In most cases, your customer will not be aware of the differences between your solution and the one they already have in place.